 They enable us to be united in our service throughout diverse communities.
 They are our ultimate function.

-Fulfillment of the 2014-2018 Alpha Kappa Alpha Sorority, Incorporated Program Targets, Launching New Dimensions of Service℠, in the areas of Educational Enrichment, Health Promotion, Family Strengthening, Environmental Ownership and Global Impact, will give Sigma Omega Chapter members the opportunity to touch more lives in the Greater Cincinnati area and throughout the world.
+Carrying out the Alpha Kappa Alpha Sorority, Incorporated program theme for 2018-2022, Exemplifying Excellence Through Sustainable Service, in the areas of Educational Enrichment, Health Promotion, Family Strengthening, Environmental Ownership and Global Impact, will give Sigma Omega Chapter members the opportunity to touch more lives in the Greater Cincinnati area and throughout the world.

 Community Impact Days allow us, along side of our Area Partners, to serve the Greater Cincinnati Area by concentrating our efforts on a particular need at a specific time.

 We will reshape our current projects and execute them under the new International Program Targets in our mission to be of “Service to All Mankind”.
-Please visit our International website for additional information about the program focus Launching New Dimensions of Service℠.
+Please visit our International website for additional information about the program focus Exemplifying Excellence Through Sustainable Service.

 Our Cincinnati Area Partners

 Conceived in 1986 by Dr. Dorothy I. Height, President Emerita of the National Council of Negro Women, the Black Family Reunion Celebration, inaugurated in August 1989 in Cincinnati, Ohio, is a 3-day cultural weekend event, held annually on the 3rd weekend of August, which brings consumers, corporations, communities and government agencies together to focus on the historic strengths and traditional values of the Black Family.